pxlrbt/wordpress-cf7-cleverreach-integration/readme.txt

 == Changelog ==

+= 2.2 =
+* Merge global and local attributes in one select
+* Fix: Disable checks when integration is not active
+* Fix: Enable SSL verification in JsonClient
+* Fix: Improve logs and notifications

 = 2.1.2 =
 * Update name to comply with Contact Form 7 trademark policy
 * Move settings to Contact Form 7 submenu